The teaching in Kanshoji

 It is not literature.
 Sentences are simple, short and straightforward.
 The kusen speaks to the deep part of the brain, to the heart of the disciple, who should not try to grasp it intellectually.

-Taiun JP Faure, September 2023
+Taiun JP Faure, March 2025

 Chosan

-Meeting with the founding abbot
+Meeting with the abbot

 The teacher expounds the Dharma freely in the presence of his disciples, around a cup of tea.